Manchester United sale: Sir Jim Ratcliffe's INEOS bid offers Glazers chance to keep stake in club

 Elliott took control of AC Milan in 2018 when Chinese businessman Li Yonghong defaulted on a £300m-plus debt to the hedge fund.
 The firm's London-based managing partner Gordon Singer remains on the board at the Italian club having retained a minor financial interest.

-Figures from Elliott, who initially indicated they would help fund a potential bidder, received a tour of Old Trafford and Carrington last week.
+Figures from Elliott, who initially indicated they would help fund a potential bidder, received a tour of Old Trafford and Carrington.

 The firm's continued involvement in the process has led to suggestions the Glazers are looking to stay at United, with their money potentially being used to redevelop the club's stadium and facilities.